The following are some of a wide range of applications for Price Setter® and it’s patented transaction arbiter system and method.

 Price Setter® cloud database will eventually store millions of UPC codes, QR codes and other codes and operate as central source of code bidding functions where manufacturers can deposit and store custom code bidding parameters and functions to their individual product codes and be able to offer via Sellers “variable value coupons” and “variable value discounts” to compete with coupons and discounts from similar products from other manufacturers; from Price Setter® active Sellers and providers anywhere in the world can “pull” this stored data and integrate it in to searches and price quotes requested by Buyers and obtain an even better price, bypassing coupon printing and distribution and coupon processing and handling costs by the Sellers or service providers, clearing Houses and their Agents.

-Price Setter® and Transaction Arbiter patent also covers targeted advertising in combination with its real time bidding.
+Price Setter® and its Transaction Arbiter patent also covers Targeted Advertising Real Time Bidding.
 On July 28, 2011 Google published a white paper about “The Arrival of Real-Time Bidding℠ (RTB)” and what it means for media buyers.

 Google’s white paper makes reference to the initiation of Real-Time Bidding℠ around 2009 and 2010 another perfect example of Price Setter® being ahead of its time back in 2005 when its patent application was filed.